Jason Kenney's Alberta government launches ambitious legislative session with no time for COVID-19

 "Despite a guarantee during his election campaign to maintain public health care, Jason Kenney is gutting our publicly delivered universally accessible health care," McPherson said during question period.
 "Once the Conservatives destroy public health care in Alberta, which province is next?
 What is the minister doing to protect Canadians from two-tiered, American-style health care in Alberta and across Canada and what is she doing to make sure that premiers are adhering to the Canada Health Act?"

-Hajdu responded: "I share the member opposite's deep concern about a conservative party that would seek to undermine a principle of our universal health care system, which is, by the way, the need for health care rather than the ability to pay."
+Hajdu responded: "I share the member opposite's deep concern about a conservative party that would seek to undermine a principle of our universal health-care system, which is, by the way, the need for health care rather than the ability to pay."

 "On this side of the House, we will fight to ensure that we protect something that all Canadians treasure, which is access to health care that is there for people, regardless of their income, regardless of their ability to pay, and we will stop at nothing to do so."
 (Emphasis added.)